Apply or Renew

 Becoming a Member for the First Time

-*Though considered active members of The Nevada Registry and in compliance with Child Care Licensing regulations for mandatory participation (if applicable), members with fewer than 1000 hours of direct service experience at the time of application are considered "Pre-Level" and will not be issued a Career Ladder level.
+*Though considered active members of The Nevada Registry and in compliance with Child Care Licensing regulations for mandatory participation (if applicable), members with fewer than 1000 hours of direct service experience at the time of application are considered "Pre-Level" and will not be issued a Career Ladder level on their certificate.

 Career Development Files